ShivrajGupta-2004/Project-1/README.md

 - Notifications – Stay updated on events and job openings.
 - Ratings & Reviews – Share feedback on events and jobs.

-Technology Used
+Technology Used:-
 - Frontend: HTML, CSS, JavaScript

-How to Run the Project
+How to Run the Project:-
 📌 Open PracticePage.html in a browser to start using the website.

-Future Plans
+Future Plans:-
 🚀 Add a database to store event and user details
 📱 Improve UI for better user experience
 🔹 Add social media sharing

-Conclusion
+Conclusion:-
 EventOpportunity makes it easy to find, attend, and work at events.